kiba/Writings/atg/chp3_very_much_alive.md

 "Whatever happened there, I sort of got over it."

-"Because I saved the world and sacrifice myself?"
+"Because I saved the world and sacrificed myself?"

 "Yeah," O'Neill admitted, nodding.
 "I don't know if I believe or forgive you.
 Maybe I couldn't.
-Regardless, I ended up in that Iraqi prison.
-That was personal hell.
-There's nothing that you experienced could ever possibly come close to this, except this."
+It didn't change that I ended up in that Iraqi prison.
+I am sure you know what they did to prisoners there."

-O'Neill gestured a gun to the side of his head.
-"I closed my eyes in preparation for my final moment.
-Then there was a click.
-Nothing happened.
-It was a mock execution, but it was torture all the same.
-Maybe it would be better if you shoot me rather than just leaving me for dead."

-"I don't think I am that sort of that person."

-"I think we are capable of anything given the right impetus.
-If I am getting tortured all over again, will you kill me?"

-"I rather not find out."

-"That's a shame, but I still believe that you will do it."

-"If I want to change something in the past, it would not be to shoot you but to drag your ass to the helicopter."

-"I know you would."
+"Yeah.
+The Iraqi don't care about the geneva convention or any laws of war.
+They torture people.
+Even with SRE training, I have no idea to the extent of the pain you felt."

+"What it feel like to die?
+Was there any pain?"

+"No. I made my peace in that instance, fully knowing that there's no god or heaven for me.
+There wasn't any pain until I awake on the other side."

+"You're a brave man."

+"There was no choice.
+You would have done the same thing in my situation, God or no God."

+"Yeah, I would."

 "So am I forgiven?"